Seaweed_Methane_Article_Header.png

 For example, one study showed beef cattle fed just 0.2% seaweed showed a 42% weight gain improvement and also burped out 98% less methane.4 But another study found the maximum reduction in methane production by dairy cattle was only 60%, which required a diet of 1% seaweed, and these dairy cattle also ate less food and produced 11% less milk than their traditionally-fed counterparts.8 Did cattle eat less because they saved more energy?
 Or did they dislike the taste?

-It’s vital to farmers that a new feed doesn’t cause animals any harm, to lose weight, or become less productive, so it’s important to understand the effect of seaweed feed on cattle, before heralding it as a sustainable solution.
-So far studies look promising, but it’s too early to celebrate: first, scientists need to study seaweed and livestock much more, and over a longer period of time, in order to answer these important outstanding questions.
+It’s vital to farmers that a new feed doesn’t cause animals any harm, to lose weight, or become less productive, so it’s important to fully understand the effect of seaweed feed on cattle before heralding it as a sustainable solution.
+So far studies look promising, but it’s too early to celebrate: first, scientists need to study seaweed and livestock much more, and over a longer period of time, in order to answer these outstanding questions.

 Related articles